naimjeem/ng-jenkins-k8s-demo/README.md

-# Angular Jenkins Demo with Minikube Deployment
+# Jenkins Demo with Minikube Deployment

 This is a demo Angular application with a complete CI/CD pipeline setup using Jenkins and Kubernetes (Minikube) for local development and deployment.